 Need a ride - here is a BMX

 BMX is an orientation of cycling, which was originally inspired by motocross and has undergone various developments since its creation.
 However, the characteristic features have remained the same, such as the chunky frame made of aluminum or steel and the wide tires.

 The materials and size of the BMX bike depends on the specific discipline for which it is used for.
 You can divide BMX sports into two main disciplines, for which you need slightly different types of bikes: BMX Racing and Freestyle BMX.
 In addition, a range of Mini BMX bikes, have emerged.
-The Mini BMX is meant for stunts in the streets or skate park, not for racing.
-Whereas the conventional BMX has existed for several years, the Mini BMX is a relatively new type of BMX, aimed at children as well as adults, and some people already consider it as a collectible.
+The Mini and freestyle variations are meant for stunts in the streets or skate park, not for racing.
+The conventional BMX has existed for several years, the Mini is a relatively new type of BMX, aimed at children as well as adults, and some people already consider it as a collectible.

 BMX bikes for Racing or Freestyle BMX

 BMX racing is a cycle sport, performed on race tracks, inspired by motocross.
 It is an individualistic, competitive sport.
 However, BMX aims at people of all ages, thus making it a popular family sport.

-The Racing BMX bike is typically available with an aluminum frame and 20" wheels.
+The racing type of bike is typically available with an aluminum frame and 20" wheels.

-Freestyle BMX bikes are designed for different disciplines, such as Street, Trails and Flatland.
+BMX bikes made for freestyle are designed for different disciplines, such as Street, Trails and Flatland.
 The type and quality of steel used for the frame of these bikes can vary.
-Many BMX bikes have frames made of chromoly in a combination with hi-ten steel.
-Though chromoly is not as light as aluminum, it is extremely strong and durable, and generally, a great material for BMX frames.
+Many BMX bikes have frames made of Chromoly in a combination with hi-ten steel.
+Though Chromoly is not as light as aluminum, it is extremely strong and durable, and generally, a great material for BMX frames.
 Wheel sizes vary from 16" to 20".
 The 16" and 18" wheels are mostly for BMX bikes for children, whereas the 20" wheel is the most popular and widespread among most riders.

 The development of the BMX bike